matsudc/CSCI_345_Deadwood_Matsudaira_Gleeson/README.md

 sets the number of days, and calculates the winner.

 Player: This class is used to create players.
 It also has all the options a player can do during their turn such as move, work, and upgrade.

-Score: This class is a subclass of Player.
-It keeps track of each player's money, credits, rank, and practice chips.
+It also keeps track of each player's practice chips, money, credits, and rank.

 Board: This class keep track of which scenes are where and also the location of each player.
 It also flips the face down cards when needed.